Trip7274/Bayt_API/README.md

 please do help out if you have the experience!)
 - [ ] More server-management endpoints
 	- [X] WoL management and support
-	- [ ] Cronjob management endpoint and functionality (For running scripts and such)
 	- [ ] Shutdown and restart endpoints
 	- [ ] Arbitrary JSON/CBOR exchange endpoints for things like client-wide configs
 	- [ ] SMB Share management endpoints